 The Tasks of the Planning Phase

-As with the Assessment Phase, a few tasks need to be accomplished during the Planning Phase.
-Work on these various tasks may be carried on at the same time, and the tasks may be completed in a different order than we have presented.
+As with the assessment phase, a few tasks need to be accomplished during the planning phase.
+Work on these tasks may be carried out at the same time, and the tasks may be completed in a different order than we have presented.
 However, in all districting projects, the working group needs to work through the following tasks:

-• Task number one is ‘planning to plan’.
+• Task One is “planning to plan.”
 In other words, the working group must decide how they will do the planning necessary to create and operate a new district.

-• Task number two is planning how to carry out public relations to build support for the districting effort.
+• Task Two is planning how to carry out public relations to build support for the districting effort.

-• Task number three is to coordinate efforts with local government officials who will have responsibilities in creating the new district.
+• Task Three is to coordinate efforts with local government officials who will have responsibilities in creating the new district.

-• Task number four is to plan the library services that will be offered by the new or enlarged district.
+• Task Four is to plan the library services that will be offered by the new or enlarged district.

-• Task number five is to begin planning for the administrative structure (board structure and bylaws, operational policies, etc.) of the new district.
+• Task Five is to begin planning for the administrative structure (board structure and bylaws, operational policies, etc.) of the new district.

-• Task number six is to recommend personnel policies for the new district.
+• Task Six is to recommend personnel policies for the new district.

-• Task number seven is to plan for library facilities for the new district.
+• Task Seven is to plan for library facilities for the new district.

-• Task number eight is to make an accurate estimate of first-year and long-range costs for the new district, and how the district will handle the cost of its first year of operations.
+• Task Eight is to make an accurate estimate of first-year and long-range costs for the new district, and how the district will handle the cost of its first year of operations.

-• Task number nine is to make final decisions about the geographic area that will be included in the new district.
+• Task Nine is to make final decisions about the geographic area that will be included in the new district.

-• Task number ten is to go through the legal steps to create the district.
+• Task Ten is to go through the legal steps to create the district.
 These activities will be discussed in the next chapter.

 Related Articles